DomenicoSacco94/blog/posts/[2025-03-24] --- The rose and the thorns, how I use to create my backend applications.md

 One of the most popular tools to get this job done is building a Spring Boot application and shipping the docker container to some deployment service.

 During the last years I was exposed to different way to create a Spring Boot application and I decided to try to gather most of the tools I used and the best practices in a blog post.
+I would like this to be primarily a retrospective of what I learned on the subject, but I would be happy if it also ends up helping somebody else.

 When I need to create a Backend application, I tend to think about it as a two-sided problem to solve.